slipstream/SlipStreamDocumentation/docs/advanced_tutorial/key-concepts.rst

     cloud are expected to be effectively identical.

 Component (machine image, node)
-    A single virtual machine definition that references an Image and may contain scripts for the installation and configuration of additional services.
+    A single virtual machine definition that references an image and may contain scripts for the installation and configuration of additional services.
 These components can be parameterized and can often be run as standalone applications.